SeriousEmail/seriousemail-php/README.md

   This is the template that will be sent to your remotely added subscribers.

-5. **(if you haven't already done this) [Download](https://github.com/SeriousEmail/seriousemail-php/archive/master.zip) this class and add it to your project.**

-6. **Use the example provided as a basis for adding your own content.**
+5. **Use the example provided as a basis for adding your own content.**

-  Now that you have set-up everything at Serious.email you can start sending emails.
-Simply add this class to your PHP project:
+  Now that you have set-up everything at Serious.email and you've installed this package - you can start sending emails.
+Below is an example script for accessing the API and sending an email:

   ```
 <?php